Disappearance of Andrew Gosden: Background

-Description

 Gosden was said by his father to be absent-minded, not streetwise, and potentially vulnerable.
 He was a "deep character" who did not get worked up or moody.
 His teachers characterised him as a shy, quiet young man who was mature for his age.

 Other sources have stated that although Gosden was aged 14 when he disappeared, he looked younger, perhaps about 12, as he was small for his age.
-Gosden wore strong prescription glasses, was deaf in his left ear, and had a distinctive double ridge on his right ear.
+He wore strong prescription glasses, was deaf in his left ear, and had a distinctive double ridge on his right ear.
 He had light brown hair but was planning to dye it black before he disappeared.

-Gosden owned mobile phones between the ages of ten and twelve but rarely used them, and often lost them.
-He was given a new phone for his twelfth birthday, but was reported to not want to replace it when he lost it some months before his disappearance.
-When his parents offered to replace the lost phones he stated that he would prefer a new Xbox.
+Gosden owned mobile phones between the ages of 10 and 12 but rarely used them and often lost them.
+When his parents offered to replace the lost phones, he stated that he would prefer a new Xbox, and he did not own a phone prior to his disappearance.

-Gosden was interested in video games and metal bands.
-He was last seen wearing a black Slipknot T-shirt, black jeans, trainers, a watch on his left wrist, and carrying a black canvas satchel with patches of rock and metal bands on it.
+He was interested in video games and metal bands.

 Events leading up to the disappearance

-During the 2007 school summer holidays, Gosden's parents had suggested that he should travel alone to London to stay with his grandmother, but he chose not to go.
+During the 2007 school summer holidays, Gosden's parents had suggested that he travel alone to London to stay with his grandmother, but he chose not to go.

 At the time of his disappearance, Gosden was eight days into the new school year after returning from the summer holidays.
-In the days leading up to the disappearance, his parents reported that Gosden twice chose to break his normal routine; he told them he walked home from school rather than taking the school bus.
-Walking the 4 mi route from school to his home would have taken around one hour and twenty minutes.
+In the days leading up to the disappearance, his parents reported that he deviated from his normal routine twice by walking home instead of taking the bus; the route from school to his home was 4 miles (6.4km).

-The evening before the day of the disappearance was described by Gosden's father as uneventful.
+The evening before the disappearance was described by his father as uneventful.
 The family ate together as usual, and they all washed the dishes afterwards.
 Gosden spent an hour assembling a jigsaw puzzle on the computer with his father.
-He then watched some comedy programmes on television, including Mock the Week and That Mitchell and Webb Look, with his mother.
+He then watched comedy programmes on television, including Mock the Week and That Mitchell and Webb Look, with his mother.